Normandy Tours: from World War to Camembert

-Of course, the history of Normandy is not just limited to the 20th century, first invaded by the Vikings in 845 (find out more aout the Siege of Paris.
+Of course, the history of Normandy is not limited to the 20th century.
+It was first invaded by the Vikings in 845 (find out more aout the Siege of Paris.
 It bore witness to Joan of Arc’s bravery in the early 15th century, when she was burned at the stake.
-It saw William the Conqueror’s endless thirst for greatness, followed by the Hundred Year War (between France and Great Britain) and then the first World War.
+It saw William the Conqueror’s endless thirst for greatness, followed by the Hundred Years War (between France and Great Britain) and then the First World War.